Pressure grows on Hong Kong over extradition bill - Journal du Cameroun

-Hong Kong was facing growing international pressure Thursday over a controversial extradition bill that has prompted violent street protests.
+Hong Kong was facing international pressure Thursday over a divisive extradition bill that sparked violent protests, as a top legal body said police tactics to clear demonstrators may have been unlawful.

 Police used rubber bullets and tear gas to break up crowds Wednesday after demonstrators — angry over legislation they say would leave people vulnerable to China’s politicised justice system — blocked roads and brought the city to a standstill.

-The European Union became the latest grouping to add its voice to a growing chorus of criticism over the bill.
+The European Union called for the “fundamental right” of Hong Kongers to assemble and express themselves to be respected as it became the latest grouping to add its voice to a growing chorus of criticism of the bill.

-The EU “shares many of the concerns raised by citizens of Hong Kong regarding the government’s proposed extradition reforms”, it said, calling for the rights of Hong Kongers to be respected.
+The EU “shares many of the concerns raised by citizens of Hong Kong regarding the government’s proposed extradition reforms”, it said.

-The economic bloc said the proposed law had “potentially far-reaching consequences for Hong Kong and its people, for EU and foreign citizens, as well as for business confidence in Hong Kong.”
+The bloc said the proposed law had “potentially far-reaching consequences for Hong Kong and its people, for EU and foreign citizens, as well as for business confidence in Hong Kong”.

 But Hong Kong’s pro-Beijing leader Carrie Lam has shown no signs of backing down, and said the protests were “organised riots”.